10- The Chamberlain Families of Westmoreland, NH

 John Chamberlain was born in Newton, Mass. about 1739

-Internet sources listed a John Chamberlain born about 1734 as one of the sons of Thomas Chamberlain of Westmoreland.
-However, this information needed to be confirmed.
+In 2016, internet sources listed a John Chamberlain born about 1734 as one of the sons of Thomas Chamberlain of Westmoreland.
+However, this information was not confirmed.
 Did John, the son of Thomas, really exist?
 Where did this information come from?
 And, on what basis was his birth year “about 1734” estimated?

-I found that there were two John Chamberlains living in Westmoreland, but in the historical record, there identities had been combined into one, as if they were the same person.
+I found that there were two John Chamberlains living in Westmoreland, but in the historical record, their identities had been combined into one, as if they were the same person.

 The only published record I could find about Thomas’ son John was in the 1885 Cheshire County, NH Gazetteer.
 The following convoluted paragraph of the Gazetteer tells everything we know about him.
 It is full of errors and is incredibly confusing, nevertheless, it contains some very valuable information when decoded: